 Cash flows generated from financing activities for the year ended August 31, 2021 were \$4,245,207 compared to \$12,619,745 for the year ended August 31, 2020.
 The decrease in cash generated from financing activities during the year ended August 31, 2021 was mainly due to a decrease in proceeds from the sale of securities issued or cash and a decrease in proceeds from the exercise of warrants and compensation options.
-There was no cash from financing activities for the three months ended November 30, 2021.
-For the three months ended November 30, 2020, the Company used \$43,490 in financing activities as a result of the payment of withholding taxes pertaining to restricted share units settled during the three months ended November 30, 2020, partially offset by proceeds received from the exercise of warrants and compensation options.
+The Company had no cash flows generated from financing activities for the six months ended February 28, 2022 compared to \$2,150,790 for the six months ended February 28, 2021 when the Company received proceeds from unit subscriptions as well as the exercise of warrants, compensation options and stock options.

 Off-Balance Sheet Arrangements

-As of August 31, 2021 and November 30, 2021, we did not have any off-balance sheet debt nor did we have any transactions, arrangements, obligations (including contingent obligations) or other relationships with any unconsolidated entities or other persons that may have material current or future effect on financial conditions, changes in the financial conditions, results of operations, liquidity, capital expenditures, capital resources, or significant components of revenue or expenses.
+As of August 31, 2021 and February 28, 2022, we did not have any off-balance sheet debt nor did we have any transactions, arrangements, obligations (including contingent obligations) or other relationships with any unconsolidated entities or other persons that may have material current or future effect on financial conditions, changes in the financial conditions, results of operations, liquidity, capital expenditures, capital resources, or significant components of revenue or expenses.